infosecmanav/CybRecon/README.md

 Note: Inf0 regarding Whois lookup and ns lookup comes by default in each mode

 1) Power
-                               Subdomain Enumration is done with Directory fuzzing, checks for Subdomain takeover also
+                               Subdomain Enumration is done followd by Directory fuzzing, checks for Subdomain takeover also

 2) Depth
                                Subdomain Enumration is done and  checks for Subdomain takeover also